mefuller/businesscard-qrcode/README.md

 Features
 ========

-- all information is in the QR-Code
+- all information is in the QR-Code, formatted as a [vcard] or [MeCard]
-- full privacy control: input is optional, specify only what you need, you decide what information to share, e.g. I print three cards, with phone and address, without address and only with electronical contacts, no phone nor address
+- full privacy control: input is optional, specify only what you need, you decide what information to share, e.g. I print three cards, with phone and address, without address, and only with electronic contacts, no phone nor address
 - option to add a professional or personal logo
 - optional icons, optional small hint texts
 - several alignments